James and Linda Mooney: ONAC’s Founders

 As Oklevueha continues to grow, the Mooneys are hopeful that their legal issues and the resulting precedents will enable them to continue to spread Oklevueha to all parts of the United States.
 There are many people who need this help, and it is the Mooneys desire and mission to bring healing and spiritual connection to all who seek.

 Linda Mooney is the current President of ONAC and Chief Elder for the church.
 James Mooney has retired from active medicine work.
 Linda continues to lead the church, assisted by a Council of Advisors and a Council of Matriarchs, founded on the Seven Governing Values of Oklevueha, and deep meditation and prayer.
-She is also an active Medicine Woman, leading ceremonies in Utah.
+She continues to be active in leading ceremonies and other healing work.

 James and Linda Mooney